k78ma/quartz/content/3A/MTE 320/DC Motor.md

 where $K=\frac{ZP}{2\pi a}$.
 Reminder that $P$ is the number of magnetic poles in the generator.

 The multiplier $K$ is related to the machine structure and is fixed, whereas $\phi$ and $I_{a}$ can be changed during machine operation.

+## Direction of Rotation
+The direction of rotation of a DC motor depends on the direction of the developed torque.
+The direction of torque can be reversed by changing the direction of armature current or magnetic field.
+Changing the direction of armature current by changing the polarity of the voltage applied to the armature (armature voltage) is the common method for changing the direction of rotation of a DC motor.